hemant2725/finboard-assignment/README.md

 ## Project Summary

-FinDashboard is a frontend only finance dashboard that simulates a realistic product flow while the business data flows through a single shared context:

 - implemented a mock API layer
 -  also has a persistent local storage
 - make it centralized state management with Context API